syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/upgrade-project.md

 # Upgrading Syncfusion&reg; Blazor application to latest version

-The Syncfusion&reg; Blazor Migration is an add-in for Visual Studio Code allows you to migrate an existing Syncfusion&reg; Blazor Web Application from one Essential Studio version to another.
+The Syncfusion&reg; Blazor Migration is an add-in for Visual Studio Code allows you to migrate an existing Syncfusion&reg; Blazor Web Application from one Essential Studio&reg; version to another.

    N> The Syncfusion&reg; Blazor Web Application Project Migration utility is available from `v17.4.0.39`.